maritz/nohm/index.md

 If Admin is valid, Admin is stored, the relation is stored and the save callback is called.

-This process works inifinitely deep.
+This process works infinitely deep.
 However, I recommend to not do this since the process is not atomic!

 If you define a callback in the link() call, that callback is called right after the link is stored to the db.
 This may make error handling in deep linked instances a little easier.

+If you call save on an object that has relations to other objects that aren't saved yet, these objects are then saved as well.
+That includes an internal call to .valid() on each relation.
+If you have an error in a related object, you still get an error in your original save, but the object is saved regardless.

+To make it a little easier to manage such errors there are two more arguments passed to the save callback.
+The first is a boolean to tell you that the error was in a relation, the second is the modelName of that object.

+{% highlight js %}
+User1.save(function (err, relationError, relationName) {
+  if ( ! err) {
+    // User1 and Admin are saved
+  } else {
+    if (relationError) {
+      // User1 is saved, Admin not.
+      console.dir(Admin.errors); // holds the errors
+      console.dir(relationName); // is the same as Admin.modelName
+    } else {
+      // neither User nor Admin are saved because User had an error }
+  }
+});
+{% endhighlight %}

 #### unlink(otherInstance, [relationName,] [callback])
 Removes the relation to another instance and otherwise works the same as link.